 Try to Escape a Room

 Some cities have pre-built scavenger hunts that you can purchase online.
 I did one of these when I lived in LA.
 It took me through the city from landmark to landmark, and I had to answer questions about the place I found to move on.
 It was a great way to explore my adopted home in a new way.
-I saw neighborhoods and landmarks that I would never have even considered visiting just by doing a silly scavenger hunt.
+I saw neighborhoods and landmarks I would never have even considered visiting through a silly scavenger hunt.

-Cheering for a team really gets the blood flowing.
-Catching a live game of your favorite team is a great way to bond with your friends.
+Cheering for a team gets the blood flowing.
+Catching your favorite team live is a great way to bond with your friends.
 It’s even more fun when you like opposite teams; there’s nothing like a friendly rivalry to keep the crowd engaged!

 Unfortunately, professional sporting events can get pricey.
-But guess what – minor league games are just as fun!
-Go show some support to your local minor league team.
+However, minor league games are just as fun!
+If your budget is tight, show some support to your local minor league team.
 They will appreciate it far more than the professionals.

 Girls (or Boys!)
 Trip

-We’ve talked about weekend trips and day trips, but sometimes a full-fledged vacation with your best friends is just the ticket for extraordinary fun and lasting memories.
-I’ve taken several trips to Europe with my girls, and it’s always been a great time.
+We’ve talked about weekend and day trips, but sometimes a full-fledged vacation with your best friends is just the ticket for extraordinary fun and lasting memories.
+I’ve taken several European trips with my girls, and it’s always been a great time.

 Check out a Comedy Club